From 2010 to 2019, the age-standardised death rate due to cancer and other neoplasms increased by 12% for Indigenous

 The higher prevalence of cancer-related risk factors partly explains the patterns of Indigenous Australian cancer incidence and mortality (AIHW & Cancer Australia 2013).
-The burden of disease study found that the joint effect of 19 selected behavioural, metabolic, environmental and dietary risk factors contributed 56% of the burden for cancer for Indigenous Australians, the biggest contributors being tobacco use (37%) and alcohol use (9.2%) (AIHW 2022) (see measure 2.15 Tobacco use).
+The Australian Burden of Disease Study 2018 found that the joint effect of 19 selected behavioural, metabolic, environmental and dietary risk factors contributed 56% of the burden for cancer for Indigenous Australians, the biggest contributors being tobacco use (37%) and alcohol use (9.2%) (AIHW 2022a) (see measure 2.15 Tobacco use).
 Understanding the drivers of these risk factors requires understanding of the broader socioeconomic determinants of health that impact upon Indigenous Australians for informing health interventions given the association between these determinants such as education, employment, income, and food insecurity with these risk factors.
 These are explored in more detail in Tier 2 Determinants of Health measures of this Health Performance Framework

 Research on Indigenous Australian cancer outcomes also shows that other contributing factors include: